nijatmursali/mern-ecommerce/README.md

 In order to run the project just type `npm run dev` which will both run back and front end at the same time.

+For adding the data to the system, just use `npm run data:import`, to delete data use `npm run data:delete`.